cppalliance/cppalliance.github.io/_posts/2026-08-18-ArnaudBecheler2026Q2Update.md

 It may be part of the next release if it is proven to avoid the pitfalls of named parameters (named parameters began as syntactic sugar and ended up as one of the most costly and confusing features, and is planned for deprecation).

 ### Side Quests in Loath-lorien

+I drafted a PR to activated UBSan, currently working on fixing the UBs it identified.

 I also had the pleasure to manage Boost.Int128's review for Matt Borland (Accepted!) and to review his Boost.Decimal paper in the Journal of Open Source Software (Accepted!).